tradingview/lightweight-charts/website/README.md

 npm build
 ```

+_Note_: API documentation will not be generated unless you have already built the library and its `typings.d.ts` file.

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Deployment